davidarebuwa/10x-project/README.md

 ## Application Description

-Provide a short description of your application here.

 A web application in React that performs a set of CRUD operations to a list of items (ie, users) using (https://reqres.in/)

 ## Table of Contents